-For example, assume we are trying to retrieve details of installations using Athol B23 equipment.
-An SQL query that just used "Athol\B23" as a search term might be too restrictive.
-Using an ordered symbol hierarchy (as in Figure 2) our system knows that "Athol B23" is a type of "Fan Coil" system so the query is relaxed to "Where (((EquipmentReference) = "T31\fan\coil"")..)).
+For example, assume we are trying to retrieve details of installations using Athol B25 equipment.
+An SQL query that just used "Athol_B25" as a search term might be too restrictive.
+Using an ordered symbol hierarchy (as in Figure 2) our system knows that "Athol B25" is a type of "Fan Coil" system so the query is relaxed to "Where (((EquipmentReference) = "T31_fan_coil")..)).
 This query will include equipment from Athol, Sperry and TFR.
 An ordering of each set of symbols in the hierarchy is obtained through the reference number suffixes to each symbol (e.g. T10, T11, T12, T13, T14 as shown in Figure 2).
-The symbol hierarchies are stored in a table in the database.
+The symbol hierarchies are stored in tables in the database.

-Other specific criteria, elevations or temperatures that are numbers (integers or reals) can be relaxed by using simple ranges (e.g. a temperature of $65^{\circ}$ F. could be relaxed to "Between 60 And 70").
+Other specific criteria, elevations or temperatures that are numbers (integers or reals) can be relaxed by using simple ranges (e.g. a temperature of 65° F. could be relaxed to "Between 60 and 70").
 Knowledge engineering was required to determine by what amounts numeric features should be relaxed.
-The relaxation is expressed as a term $\pm$ a percentage (e.g., "Relax\Temp = $\pm$ 10%").
-These relaxation terms are stored in a table in the database.
-An example of a relaxed SQL query is shown in Figure 5.
+The relaxation is expressed as a term \pm a percentage (e.g., "Relax_Temp = \pm 10%").
+These relaxation terms are stored in tables in the database.

-In the second stage of retrieval the small set of retrieved records are compared by the client-side applet with the original query and similarity is calculated using the simple nearest neighbour algorithm shown in Figure 3.
-The resulting similarity measure is normalised to give a percentage range of 0% (i.e. completely dissimilar) to 100% (i.e. completely similar).
+In the second stage the small set of retrieved records are compared by the client-side applet with the original query and similarity is calculated using the simple nearest neighbour algorithm shown in Figure 3.
+The resulting similarity measure is normalized to give a percentage range of 0% (i.e. completely dissimilar) to 100% (i.e. completely similar).
 The weighting on the features by default is set to 1 (i.e., all features are by default considered of equal importance) However, the sales engineers can change the feature weightings to reflect client priorities or their own preferences.

-$$Similarity(T,S) = \sum{i=1}^{n} f(T_i, S_i) \times w_i$$
+Similarity(T, S) = $$\sum{i=1}^{n} f(T_i, S_i) \times w_i$$

 where:

 T is the target case

 S is the source case

 n is the number of features in each case

 i is an individual feature from 1 to n

 f is a similarity function for feature i in cases T and S

 and

 w is the importance weighting of feature I